brevzin/cpp_proposals/2996_reflection/reflection.md

 This proposal specifies that namespace `std::meta` is associated with the reflection type (`std::meta::info`); the `std::meta::` qualification can therefore be omitted in the example above.

-Another frequently-useful metafunction is `std::meta::name_of`, which returns a `std::string_view` describing the unqualified name of an entity represented by a given reflection value.
+Another frequently-useful metafunction is `std::meta::identifier_of`, which returns a `std::string_view` describing the identifier with which an entity represented by a given reflection value was declared.
 With such a facility, we could conceivably access non-static data members "by string":

 ::: std